Treatment for sleep-disordered breathing in Glen Carbon, IL

 - Exercising more

 - Reduce or eliminate alcohol intake

 In addition to these natural remedies, we can also use oral appliance therapy.
 Appliance therapy is a convenient and effective way to treat sleep apnea that is often preferred over CPAP machines.
 While CPAP machines can be highly effective, they are cumbersome and uncomfortable, which lowers compliance rates.
 Custom oral appliances are a more comfortable way to treat the condition.

 How dental appliances for sleep apnea work

 Apnea episodes are the result of physical obstructions to the airway throughout the night.
-When you fall asleep, the muscles in your body relax however, for individuals with sleep apnea, they relax to the point where they block the flow of oxygen.
+When you fall asleep, the muscles in your body relax; however, individuals with sleep apnea relax to the point where they block the flow of oxygen.

 Oral appliances are designed to keep the jaw and tongue in a slightly forward position to prevent the tissues and muscles from collapsing and blocking the airway.
-These dental appliances are small, comfortable, and easy to travel, making them the ideal solution for many patients.
+These dental appliances are small, comfortable, and easy to travel with, making them the ideal solution for many patients.

 To learn more about oral appliances for sleep apnea, call Kellerman Dental in Glen Carbon, IL, at 618-228-3100 to book an appointment.